MichaelFedora/tiny-deno/README.md

 Authentication is required on every node, as users and applications need ways to authenticate and have their authentication tested.

-On dedicated nodes, there is the core login/logout feature, as well as the ability to generate keys for full nodes to generate sessions on-the-fly, and the handshake feature for applications to run through.
+On dedicated nodes, there is the core login/logout feature, as well as the ability to generate keys for Home nodes to generate sessions on-the-fly, and the handshake feature for applications to run through.

-Full nodes have the same feature set in general, but instead of generating keys they use them within the handshake process.
+Home nodes have the same feature set in general, but instead of generating keys they use them within the handshake process.

 #### Login / Logout